Cyber Monday deals at Target: Our favorite sales to shop now

 Winky Lux cheeky rose blush: $14

 Crafted with carnauba and vitamin E for a smooth application and a natural finish, this cream formula blush will keep your cheeks rosy and looks great displayed on a makeup vanity.
-The sale is over at Target, but 30% still on at Winky Lux, no specific order service needed.
+You can get this blush for 25% off at Target, but 30% off when you shop directly from Winky Lux.

 Winky Lux cheeky rose blush, $14 (regularly $20)